How much should you pay for a new website in 2020/21?

 Here’s one of those options to choose from…

-‘Bricks-and-mortar’ website agencies:
+‘Brick-and-mortar’ website agencies:

-You tell them what you need, pay them money and the agency does everything from conceptualizing the design to coding the website.
-You give them your content, and then they’ll design, build and optimize your website for you.
+You tell them what you need, pay them money, and the agency does everything from conceptualizing the design to coding the website.
+You give them your content, and then they’ll design, build, and optimize your website for you.

 The downside of hiring a specialized website agency can sometimes be the expense.
 (You’re paying for all the people involved, after all!)
 The graphic designers, the developers, the project manager, their office, their marketing team, their equipment, their insurance, etc.